Design of the Index

 The Index uses more than 50 publicly available global data sources, the full list of which can be found in the Technical Annex.
 Since data sources come in a variety of formats, the data from each source is normalised, given equal weight, and aggregated to produce the final CGGI score on a scale of 0 (lowest score) to 1 (highest score).

-Ethical Leadership: The control and prevention of the abuse of public power for private benefit
+Ethical Leadership: The extent to which government leaders demonstrate integrity and credibility, through the control and prevention of the abuse of public power for private benefit

 Adaptability: Responding to various trends and changes with appropriate strategies, policies and actions